Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: RESULTS AND DISCUSSION

-The LHCb Collaboration recently reported the observation of a new excited $D_s$ meson, $D_{s0}(2590)^+$, with quantum numbers $J^P = 0^-$ \cite{LHCb:2020gnv}.
+The LHCb Collaboration recently reported the observation of a new excited $D_s$ meson, $D_{s0}(2590)^+$, with quantum numbers $J^P = 0^-$.
 This state has been proposed as a candidate for the first radial excitation, corresponding to the $2S$ level.
 In our model, the $2S\,(0^-,\,1/2)$ state is predicted to lie at $2709 \pm 7$ MeV, which is consistent with the mass range reported in other theoretical studies \cite{Ebert:2002ig, Godfrey:2015dva}.
-However, our predicted mass is approximately 100 MeV higher than the experimentally measured mass of the $D_{s0}(2590)^+$ resonance.
-This discrepancy raises questions regarding the identification of the $D_{s0}(2590)^+$ as a conventional $2S\,(0^-,\,1/2)$ state.
-Indeed, the analysis by Wang et al. \cite{Wang:2021orp} also indicates that the experimentally measured mass and width of the $D_{s0}(2590)^+$ do not align well with expectations for a typical $D_s \, 2S(0^-,\,1/2)$ meson.
-Therefore, it may be premature to classify the $D_{s0}(2590)^+$ as a conventional radial excitation.
-Further experimental investigations are essential to clarify its properties.
+However, our predicted mass is approximately 100 MeV higher than the experimentally measured mass of the $D_{s0}(2590)^+$ resonance.{ Using the coupling $\tilde g_{HH}=0.264 \pm 0.011$, we obtain $\Gamma\!\left[D_s(2S(0^{-},\,1/2))\right]=80 \pm 7~\mathrm{MeV}$, which is compatible with the experimental width $89 \pm 20~\mathrm{MeV}$ for $D_{s0}(2590)^+$ \cite{PDG2024}.
+Even so, the large difference in mass raises questions regarding the identification of the $D_{s0}(2590)^+$ as a conventional $2S\,(0^-,\,1/2)$ state.} Therefore, it may be too early to call $D_{s0}(2590)^+$ a standard radial excitation, and more experimental studies are needed.

-Finally, the $D_{sJ}(3040)^+$ resonance was first observed by the \textit{BABAR} Collaboration in the $D^{*}K$ decay channel \cite{BaBar:2009rro}.
-Subsequently, the LHCb Collaboration reported weak evidence for the $D_{sJ}(3040)^+$, indicating that it is consistent with an unnatural parity assignment \cite{LHCb:2016mbk}.
+Finally, the $D_{sJ}(3040)^+$ resonance was first observed by the \textit{BABAR} Collaboration in the $D^{*}K$ decay channel.
+Subsequently, the LHCb Collaboration reported weak evidence for the $D_{sJ}(3040)^+$, indicating that it is consistent with an unnatural parity assignment \cite{PDG2024}.
 The measured mass of the $D_{sJ}(3040)^+$ is $3044^{+31}_{-9}$ MeV, which aligns well with our theoretical predictions for the $2P$ multiplet.
 In particular, this multiplet includes the unnatural parity states $2P\,(1^+,\,1/2)$ and $2P\,(1^+,\,3/2)$.
 Given the agreement between the experimental mass and our calculated values, we suggest that the $D_{sJ}(3040)^+$ resonance may correspond to a $2P$ excitation of the $D_s$ meson family with quantum numbers $J^P = 1^+$.
 This interpretation is also supported by previous theoretical studies \cite{Chen:2009zt, Song:2015nia, Godfrey:2015dva}.
 These comprehensive predictions thus provide critical benchmarks for ongoing and future experimental explorations.